RASHMIII-bit/apnacollege--demo/README.md

 # apnacollege--demo

-This is my first repository while watching youtube in one vedio.
+This is my first repository while watching youtube in one vedeo.
 <br>
-author--rashmi
+author--Rashmi
+My study